ksgh/supermgr/README.rst

           -l [LIST [LIST ...]], --list [LIST [LIST ...]]
                                 List all groups and processes.
 Optionally show a specific group (default: None)
-          --monitor-running     Check for any processes not running (default: False)

           -t TAIL [TAIL ...], --tail TAIL [TAIL ...]
                                 Tail a process's logfile.
 If the type (err, out) is